The Unusual Late-Time Evolution of the Tidal Disruption Event ASASSN-15oi: Discussion

 Our spectroscopic monitoring program indicates that the spectroscopic features, including the strong blue continuum and emission lines, faded rapidly, and were essentially gone roughly 2 months post-discovery.
 Such rapid evolution of the spectral features was only seen in one other optically discovered TDE, iPTF16fnl, which was significantly less luminous than \oi\ \citep{blagorodnova17,brown17b}.
 The host-subtracted spectra indicate that the continuum slope is reasonably approximated by the Raleigh-Jeans tail of a blackbody, and that the emission lines narrow as they fade, as has been seen in other optically discovered TDEs \citep[e.g.,][]{holoien14b,holoien16a,brown16a,brown17a}.
 The host-subtracted spectra also make it apparent that there is likely a weak H$\alpha$ emission feature, though the helium emission lines are significantly stronger, and thus \oi\ still falls on the He-rich end of the continuum of spectroscopic features described in \citet{arcavi14}.

-The evolution of the X-ray emission seen in \oi\ is unique.
+As first reported by \citet{gezari17} the evolution of the X-ray emission seen in \oi\ is unique.
 In particular, the X-ray emission brightens by roughly an order of magnitude by $\sim250$~days before fading back to early levels in the latest epochs of observation.
 Our analyzes indicate that the bulk of this evolution comes from the thermal component of the X-rays, and that the hard component, when detected, is weaker and relatively constant throughout the flare.
 While all the detected X-ray emission is below an archival limit from ROSAT, the X-ray emission evolves without significant short-timescale variations, is relatively soft in nature and shows little variation in hardness ratio with time, consistent with that of other X-ray TDEs \citep{auchettl18}.
-We conclude that the thermal component of the X-ray emission is almost certainly due to the TDE, but the origin of the hard component is still unclear, and further X-ray observations are needed to see if any further evolution occurs or whether the hard component remains constant and thus is associated with the host rather than the transient.
+We conclude that the thermal component of the X-ray emission is almost certainly due to the TDE, while the origin of the hard component is still unclear.
+Though the lack of evolution in the hard component indicates it is likely related to the host, rather than the TDE, further X-ray observations showing that the hard component remains constant are needed to definitively show that this is the case.

 The TDE also continues to emit in the UV at 600 days, remaining well above the estimated host flux despite leveling off and showing very little evolution in the late-time observations.
 This behavior is very similar to that of ASASSN-14li \citep{brown17a}, but ASASSN-14li also showed long-lasting optical spectroscopic features. \oi\ shows significant temperature evolution, growing much hotter in early epochs before cooling and remaining constant during the late-time observations.
 The early luminosity evolution is relatively well-fit by a $t^{-5/3}$ power law decline while the late-time data can be fit by a $t^{-5/12}$ decline, indicating we may be seeing a transition from a fallback-dominated emission regime to a disk-dominated regime.
 Finally, the blackbody radius associated with the UV and optical emission is orders of magnitude larger than that of the thermal X-rays, indicating that the two types of radiation are likely coming from different regions around the SMBH.